ShengBin-101/lego-brick-detection/README.md

 # lego-brick-detection

-A lego detection and sorting program using OpenCV.
+A lego detection and counting program using OpenCV.
 GUI written using Bootstrap (HTML+CSS+JavaScript).

 ![Screenshot of Lego Detector in action.](/lego_detect_ss.png)